The Tahoe National Forest In California Needs You!!!

 The unique scenic, historic, and recreation opportunities of the Tahoe National Forest, combined with its close proximity to multiple, major metropolitan areas, attracts over six million visitors a year and creates one of the most popular National Forests in the country.

-As a Campground Host, you will often be the first Forest representative the visiting public encounters and the first person they will consider for information regarding the area and their National Forest.
-Volunteer Campground Hosts are an integral part of the Forest recreation program and are critical in achieving the Forest Service mission of “caring for the land and serving the people” as such, we are seeking individuals who can represent the Tahoe National Forest in a professional and courteous manner.
+As a campground host, you will often be the first Forest Service representative the visiting public encounters and the first person they will consider for information regarding the area and their National Forest.
+Volunteer Campground Hosts are an integral part of the Forest recreation program and are critical in achieving the Forest Service mission of “caring for the land and serving the people” and as such, we are seeking individuals who can represent the Tahoe National Forest in a professional and courteous manner.

 Excellent volunteer candidates for these positions will have the following strengths:

 Ability to perform light maintenance work in outdoor conditions

 Ability to maintain daily written logs

 Ability to interact with diverse visitors while maintaining a positive, helpful and non-confrontational attitude

 Host duties will include the following: